Do you feel like selling never gets any easier?

 The goals should be based on the pain points and opportunities identified in the sales process audit.

-They must also align with overarching business objectives so that AI-driven improvements lead to tangible outcomes like increased revenue, lower costs, or improved customer retention.
+They must also align with overarching business objectives so that AI-driven improvements lead to tangible outcomes, such as increased revenue, lower costs, or improved customer retention.

 For example, goals could be to reduce lead qualification time by 20%, increase sales team productivity by 15%, or boost customer lifetime value by 10% within a defined timeframe.